Student COVID-19 Vaccination Policy

 Students are strongly encouraged to complete the full number of doses of the relevant vaccine at least two weeks prior to arriving on campus for the Fall 2021 semester.
 Students will need to document vaccine dates and upload vaccination documents in the College’s confidential and secure Health Information Portal.

-All students will need to have completed a full vaccination regime, or have an approved exemption, by October 15, 2021.
-Students who have neither been fully vaccinated nor received an exemption by the October 15 deadline may be subject to disciplinary action, registration holds, or other requirements or restrictions to support community health.
+All students are expected to have completed a full vaccination regime, or have an approved exemption, prior to arriving on campus for the fall semester.
+Students who have neither been fully vaccinated nor received an exemption prior to arrival on campus must promptly take action to begin a vaccination regime or obtain an exemption.
+Students who fail to do so by September 15, 2021 may be subject to disciplinary action, registration holds, or other requirements or restrictions to support community health.

 Students may request an exemption from the vaccination requirement from the Health Service for medical or non-medical (e.g., religious) reasons as provided in Oregon and federal law: